-Online Chat Addiction, Chat Room Addiction & Internet Dating Addiction
+Online Chat Addiction, Text Chat Room Addiction & Internet Dating Addiction Counselling London

-Internet Chat Addiction, Internet Romance, Internet Affairs Online chatting provides fresh and different ways to contact others and communicate.
+Internet Chat Addiction, Internet Romance, Internet Affairs When using chatrooms this allows us to be, explore our different "me's", alter egos.
+Text chat, online chatting provides fresh and different ways to contact others, communicate and be heard.
 Our chat room activities offer us the ability to chat and connect with anyone around the world, however we want to, even anonymously.
-We may enjoy chatting, flirting.
+Internet forums, chatrooms and specialist websites can be useful way to find others whose interests are similar.
+Bored or curious, simply wanting to contact others, or wanting connection, excitement, escape or fantasy, we may turn to online chat rooms with our secret and are able to temporarily live an alternative lifestyle, where we can hide our identity, be different.
+We may enjoy text chatting, flirting or have developed a limerent, emotional affair with someone.
 Believing we are anonymous we may behave in less inhibitive ways.
-Internet forums, chatrooms and specialist websites can be useful way to find others whose interests are similar.
-Bored or curious, simply wanting to contact others, or wanting excitement, escape or fantasy, we may turn to online chat rooms.
 Forums or (virtual) chatting online can provide us with an escape from reality and be a place when we can lower inhibitions, or increase a sense of intimacy.
-Online social networking sites and the brevity of messages may feed our chat room addiction, .
-Some of us may struggle with our offline interactions.
+Online social networking sites and the brevity of messages may feed our chat room addiction.
+The internet can be a valuable and healthy way to meet men and women, and use internet dating.
+In cyber relationships the element of risk, (e.g. rejection) is reduced and we may feel safer.
+However, some of us may struggle with our offline interactions.
 Constantly online chatting may point to our need for approval, affirmation, reassurance, recognition, validation, appreciation, praise, permission and confirmation.
 Looking after our own needs may be a challenge.
-The internet can be a valuable and healthy way to meet men and women, and use internet dating.
-In cyber relationships the element of risk, (e.g. rejection) is reduced and we may feel safer.

-Online Chat Addiction?
-We may experience internet chatting as our "treat", an enjoyable, safe and harmless way of relating with others through words, images, emojis ☺, etc. - and many times it is.
+Text Chat Addiction, Online Chat Addiction We may experience internet chatting as our "treat", an enjoyable, safe and harmless way of relating with others through words, images, emojis ☺, etc. - and many times it is.
 Yet, some of us may become unable to stop turning to online chat rooms as if it consumes us, and after a while can become addictive, affecting our moods especially if people don't reply or respond quickly enough.
-We may also worry about our worry about our text, mobile use.
+We may also worry about our text chat addiction, mobile use.
 We can get a heightened adrenaline "rush" through the flurries of exchanges.
 Things can get whipped up into a frenzy, and we may struggle to restrain things.
 We may hide the extension of what we do from others.
 Seeking connection, ironically we may feel disconnected inside.
-Our chatroom addiction may have begun to replace real life friendships and family.
+Maybe socially awkward, our chatroom addiction may have begun to replace real life friendships and family.
 Things may have got out of balance.
 We may be worried about the amount of time we are spending with online chat, internet chat, cyber chat or internet dating - whatever label we give to it: online chat addiction, online chatting addiction, chatline addiction, internet chat addiction.
 When overused, the time we are spending chatting online may be interfering with our relationship or marriage, other social relationships, work, health and other aspects.
 Preoccupied by our cyber chat activities, we may have tried unsuccessfully to cut down our internet chatting usage, yet we remain online longer than we really want to (maybe even kidding us or others about the amount of time we spend online).
 When obsessively online chatting, we may have a rigid relating state or have become lost at times, as if we were in trance.
 Some may call our problem internet chat room addiction, even though we are relating with others online.
-Other may simply view it as a compulsive behaviour, not a chat addiction.
-Either way we may be seeking chat addiction help.
+Others may simply view it as a compulsive behaviour, not a chat addiction.
+Either way we may be seeking text chat addiction help.

-Meeting Someone Online Through Internet Chat, Internet Dating, Lonely Hearts Despite all our online activity we may be lonely inside, wanting to escape the world we experience as alienating or pressurised, fill a gap, so we enter into our own world of chat, dating.
+Meeting Someone Online Through Text Chat, Internet Chat, Internet Dating, Dating Apps Despite all our online activity we may be lonely inside, wanting to escape the world we experience as alienating or pressurised, fill a gap, so we enter into our own world of chat, dating.
 Caught in our "internet chatroom addiction" we may have begun to question what we've got into, using online chat as a distraction.
 "What to do?", "What if?" may be questions we have.
 Continuously texting, phoning, emailing, we may become worried when we don't hear from our online friend, getting anxious if the gap seems too long, not knowing what to do.
+Pretending to be someone online, with a fake identity, catfishing can occur, or disinhibiting behaviours, where there is little or no online restraint.
 We may have concerns that if we meet, we become more real.
 Creating scenarios in our head, we may fall in love with people we have only met online, whose personalities are a mystery (see also Love Addiction, Romance Addiction & Obsessive Love).
-Our "internet chat rooms addiction" may have developed to chatting on the telephone or be building up to meeting.
+Our "internet chat rooms addiction" may have developed to text chatting, talking on the phone, or be building up to meeting.
 The experience of online chats can have an intensity and quality very different to that of our relationships off line.
-This is especially so if we are also in a flesh and blood relationship, which we may be neglecting, sabotaging.
+This is especially so if we are also in a flesh and blood relationship, which we may be neglecting, sabotaging and it can be as if we are living parallel lives, a different person online (see also Improving Our Self-Image, Exploring Our Alternative Selves - Our Alter Egos).
 Letting down our guard, the level of intimacy we are sharing in our online chats may compete with the intimate relationship with our partner and may have become obsessive.
 We may question how else we can respond to our drives, urges, impulses, passion, need for connection.
-By now we may wonder if we are addicted to chat, have a chatroom addiction.
+By now we may wonder if we are addicted to text chat, have a text chatroom addiction.
 A little out of control or disinhibited, we may experience guilt, dilemmas, and want to discuss these in counselling and psychotherapy.

-Sexualised Conversations Flirting, sexual chatting, phone sex, web-camming may become a regular part of what we do, and it can feel like we are going around in a spiral, caught up in something as if we are unaware of the impact of what we say (see also Over-Talking, Oversharing - Balance Between Withholding Or Sharing All Our Thoughts, Over-Talking, Oversharing - Whether Or Not To Share Our Feelings - Taking Responsibility & Care For Our Feelings).
-We may question what is appropriate, where a part of us enjoys this exploration, yet another part may feel uncomfortable, ashamed or guilty.
+Sexualised Text Chat Conversations, Images Lacking or needing sexual relating and interactions in our off-line life or primary relationship, we may turn to sexualised chat, because we feel a gap inside.
+Flirting, sexual chatting, images, phone sex, web-camming may become a regular part of what we do, and it can feel like we are going around in a spiral, caught up in something as if we are unaware of the impact of what we say (see also Over-Talking, Oversharing - Balance Between Withholding Or Sharing All Our Thoughts, Over-Talking, Oversharing, Floodlighting - Whether Or Not To Share Our Feelings - Taking Responsibility & Care For Our Feelings).
+A part of us may enjoy this exploration, yet another part may feel uncomfortable, ashamed or guilty.
+We may question what is appropriate.
 The online relationship may become sexual (cybersex), turning into a cyberaffair, online affair (see also Seeing Someone Else, Affairs, Infidelity, Cheating In Our Relationship).